-The benchmarking analysis on national policies identified eight countries among the fifteen participating in the GENDERACTIONplus survey that in some way address the issue of inclusive research careers.
+The benchmarking analysis on national policies identified eight countries among the fifteen participating in the survey that in some way address the issue of inclusive research careers.
 Only four countries had established policies on inclusive research careers (in place for at least three years).
 The policies that do exist tend to address mostly R&I as a whole, with varying degrees of focus and/or reference to other policies.
 The landscape of current policies on research career inclusiveness is heterogeneous and varies depending on national contexts and priorities.
 Concerns with gender equality, diversity, and inclusion are seldom addressed in relation to research careers, even when they are approached in the same policy documents.
-In the latter case, the report suggests that there is a greater focus on policies dealing with work-life balance and working conditions and with career development and progression issues, which is reflected in the terminology used.
+The report suggests that for research careers, the focus is on work-life balance and working conditions and/or on career development and progression, which is reflected in the terminology used.